caclab/reverie-reset/README.md

 		/public/imgs/captioned
 		/public/imgs/conversion

-All uploaded images go to the uploaded file, the system copies them to the conversion folder and then removes them from the uploaded folder.
-Once there is a cycle check, the neuralnet will run and caption all images on the conversion folder and move them to the captioned folder.
-This last folder keeps all images which have been processed + a vis.json file.
+All uploaded images go to the uploaded folder, the system copies them to the conversion folder and then removes them from the uploaded folder.

 8. vis.json file: This last file will keep all the captioned data per image + each image's id.